cesalberca/blog/src/infrastructure/articles/en/why-i-migrated-my-blog-to-web-components.md

 Initially my blog was powered by [Jekyll](https://jekyllrb.com/), then I migrated it to [Vue](https://vuejs.org/) and last week I was thinking about migrating it to [Nuxt](https://nuxtjs.org/) so that I could improve my SEO and performance.
 In the last moment I decided to approach it with a more _agnostic_ solution that could also improve my SEO.
 So I finally decided to migrate it to [LitElement](https://lit-element.polymer-project.org/).

 Why this change all of a sudden?
-Well, I was starting to wonder things that I had taken for granted: Is it so hard to have good SEO without using techniques like SSR or some frameworks like static sites generators like [Gatsby](https://www.gatsbyjs.org/)?
+Well, I was starting to wonder things that I had taken for granted: Is it so hard to have good SEO without using techniques like SSR or some frameworks like static site generators like [Gatsby](https://www.gatsbyjs.org/)?
 Is it really necessary to add dependencies with **thousands upon thousands of lines of code**, with **so many moving parts** and **so many abstractions** to build a website nowadays?
 It _can't be that hard_.
 Or at least it shouldn't be.
 That's when [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components) come into play, which a part from removing the need of using a complex framework they have [good SEO](https://developers.google.com/search/docs/guides/javascript-seo-basics#web-components).

 > It can't be _that complicated_.